 What do you do to continue learning and building competencies as a provider?

 I participate in continuing education regularly, whether that be through webinars or educational reading to keep myself inspired.
-I am always striving to learn more about the field through research, collaboration, and the experiences of my colleagues.
+I am always striving to learn more about the field through research, collaboration, and the experience of my colleagues.
 I am also certified in cognitive processing therapy (CPT).